-While studying correlation of abiotic factors with population build-up of H. armigera, Kamble et al. (2005) observed first incidence on tomato (cultivars Pusa Ruby and Pusa Rohini) in the 35th meteorological week in Latur, Maharashtra, India.
+While studying the correlation of abiotic factors with population build-up of H. armigera, Kamble et al. (2005) observed the first incidence on tomato (cultivars Pusa Ruby and Pusa Rohini) in the 35th meteorological week in Latur, Maharashtra, India.
 The larval population peaked in the 37th meteorological week and then decreased until the 44th meteorological week, when the lowest larval population was recorded.
 The peak larval population coincided with the flowering and fruiting season.
 The larval population was not significantly correlated with minimum and maximum temperature, rainfall and minimum and maximum relative humidity.
 In another field experiment during rabi season, Kakati et al. (2005) found that the pest population started increasing from the first week of November and reached its peak during the first week of December.
-The population build-up of the pest revealed significant negative correlation with low temperature and non-significant correlation with high temperature.
-Non-significant positive impacts of relative humidity, total rainfall and bright sunshine hours were also recorded on tomato fruit borer incidence.
-The high temperature, evening relative humidity and bright sunshine hours had non-significant positive impacts on per cent tomato fruit infestation.
+The build-up of the pest population showed a significant negative correlation with low temperatures and a non-significant correlation with high temperatures.
+Relative humidity, total rainfall, and bright sunshine hours exhibited non-significant positive effects on the incidence of tomato fruit borer.
+Similarly, high temperatures, evening relative humidity, and bright sunshine hours had non-significant positive impacts on the percentage of tomato fruit infestation

-Kharpuse and Bajpai (2006) conducted field experiment during rabi season 2004-05 at Vegetable Research Farm, JNKVV, Jabalpur to study the seasonal incidence of major insect-pests of tomato.
+Kharpuse and Bajpai (2006) conducted a field experiment during the rabi season 2004-05 at Vegetable Research Farm, JNKVV, Jabalpur to study the seasonal incidence of major insect-pests of tomato.
 Leaf miner (Liriomyza trifolii Burgess), whitefly (Bemisia tabaci Genn.) and fruit borer (Helicoverpa armigera Hub.) were observed to be infesting the tomato crop.
 Leaf miner appeared in the last week of December, 2004, whitefly and fruit borer appeared during second week of January and third week of February, 2005, respectively.
 The peak activity of leaf miner, whitefly and fruit borer was recorded during second and last week of March, 2005, respectively.

 Singh (2006) conducted field studies to assess the larval population of Helicoverpa armigera and its damage on tomato in Ranipur, Pakhanpur, Maheshpur and Sherpur villages, located 20-30 km from Ghazipur and characterized by large scale vegetable cultivation on the bank of river Ganga and in Chakatalivi, Chawarhi, Noorpur and Ranipur villages, studied 7-10 km from Ghazipur and characterized by typical paddy-wheat cultivation in India in 2000 and 2001, indicated 3 and 2 larvae per plant and 15.74 and 2.4 per cent fruit damage, respectively.
 Analysis of differences in the two areas indicated the absence of early pigeonpea in first area unlike the second one where this crop was sparsely grown and was harvested in November-December.
 Early pigeonpea was known to attract female of fruit borer moths for ovi-position during October of each year which formed the initial inoculum for its winter populations on tomato and chickpea.

 Kurl et al. (2008) conducted a study to determine the impact of tomato-based cropping systems (tomato-sugarcane, tomato-maize-potato and tomato-vegetables) on the population build-up of Helicoverpa armigera in Meerut (Uttar Pradesh), India during 2004-06.
-The larval population and per cent of fruit damage caused by H. armigera were significantly different in all the three cropping patterns and was highest in tomato-vegetable cropping pattern.
+The larval population and per cent of fruit damage caused by H. armigera were significantly different in all three cropping patterns and was highest in the tomato-vegetable cropping pattern.
 It was followed by the larval population and fruit damage percentage of the tomato-maize-potato pattern.
 Tomato-sugarcane recorded the lowest H. armigera incidence.